Philippines: Historic ruling on police torture following Amnesty International campaign

 In 2014 the Philippines was a focus country in Amnesty International’s Stop Torture campaign, and research by the organization revealed that methods such aselectrocution, mock executions, waterboarding, asphyxiating with plastic bags, beatings and occasionally rape continue to be employed by police officers who torture mainly for extortion and to extract confessions.
 This is despite the fact that the Philippines ratified the two key international anti-torture treaties in 2009.

-A 2014 report, Above the Law: Police Torture in the Philippines, documented a pervasive culture of impunity for torture and other cruel, inhuman or degrading treatment or punishment within the police force, and included the testimonies of 55 torture survivors, all of whom had been tortured after the 2009 prohibition.
+A 2014 report, , documented a pervasive culture of impunity for torture and other cruel, inhuman or degrading treatment or punishment within the police force, and included the testimonies of 55 torture survivors, all of whom had been tortured after the 2009 prohibition.
 Twenty-one of these people were children when they were tortured.

 The research found that many victims were too afraid to report their experiences, and death threats were made against some of those who did.
 The situation is made worse by the fact that rules and procedures for reporting torture are unclear and inconsistent, meaning complaints are often dismissed on a technicality.